gcobb321/icloud3_v3_docs/docs/chapters/1_installing.md

 The next step is to create the iCloud3 device_tracker and sensor entities from your Apple account devices that was downloaded earlier.

-The devices are grouped into three *Tracking Modes*:
+The devices are grouped into three categories, the *Tracking Mode*:

-- **Tracked (iPhone, Watch)** - iCloud3 issues location requests to Apple when they are needed.
+- **Tracked Devices (iPhone, Watch)** - iCloud3 issues location requests to Apple when they are needed.
 The location, battery and other information is updated.
-- **Monitored (iPad, Mac)** - These devices are updated using data Apple provides when the Tracked are located.
+- **Monitored Devices (iPad, Mac)** - These devices are updated using data Apple provides when the Tracked are located.
-- **Inactive (AirPods, other Apple devices)** - Apple does not provide any location or battery information for these devices.
+- **Inactive Devices (AirPods, other Apple devices)** - Apple does not provide any location or battery information for these devices.

 ​	 Note: You can change the *Tracking Mode* for a device later on the *iCloud3 Devices > Update Device* screen.